Civil War Heritage

 Home of the Thunderbolt

-The Hunt-Morgan House, at 201 N. Mill Street in Lexington's historic Gratz Park neighborhood, was the family home of Gen. John Hunt Morgan, the daring, and reputedly dashing, Confederate raider known as the "Thunderbolt of the Confederacy."
+Hopemont, the Hunt-Morgan House, at 201 N. Mill Street in Lexington's historic Gratz Park neighborhood, was the family home of Gen. John Hunt Morgan, the daring, and reputedly dashing, Confederate raider known as the "Thunderbolt of the Confederacy."
 A Civil War museum on the second floor displays swords, saddles, photographs, uniforms and other artifacts from Morgan and his men.
-(859) 233-3290
+(859) 233-3290.

 The Bodley-Bullock House, across the park from the Hunt-Morgan House at 200 Market Street, served as both Union and Confederate headquarters for Lexington at different times during the war.
 The house is open for tour by appointment; call (859) 252-8014.
 Union troops used nearby Transylvania University as a hospital and camped in Gratz Park right in front of the Hunt-Morgan House.
 According to a Bluegrass legend, Morgan once rode up the front steps of the house, kissed his mother in the entry hall and galloped out the back door--with Union soldiers in hot pursuit.